International students - frequently asked questions

 Do I need a visa to study?

-Most international students will require a Student (formerly Tier 4) visa to study at University of Plymouth, this will depend on your circumstances.
-Please see our Immigration and Visas page for more information.
+Most international students need a Student visa to study at the University of Plymouth, but this will depend on your circumstances.
+Please read ourinternational student immigration advice for more information.

 Do you offer an airport pick up service?

-Yes, we provide a Heathrow airport pick up service for new international students every September.
-You will be provided with more information regarding this once you receive an offer from us.
+We provide a Heathrow airport pick up service for new international students arriving in the UK every September.
+You will be given more information about this once you receive an offer from us.

 How much does it cost to live in Plymouth?